Spectral Condition-Number Estimation of Large Sparse Matrices: Summary

 \paragraph*{Acknowledgments}

-This research was supported in part by grant 1045/09 from the Israel Science Foundation (founded by the Israel Academy of Sciences and Humanities) and by grant 2010231 from the US-Israel Binational Science Foundation.
+Most of the work was done while Haim Avron was at IBM T.J.
+Watson Research Center.
+We thank Nira Dyn for helpful discussions.
+Sivan Toledo and Alex Druinsky were supported in part by grant 1045/09 from the Israel Science Foundation (founded by the Israel Academy of Sciences and Humanities) and by grant 2010231 from the US-Israel Binational Science Foundation.
+Haim Avron acknowledges the support from the XDATA program of the Defense Advanced Research Projects Agency (DARPA), administered through Air Force Research Laboratory contract FA8750-12-C-0323.